pramnora/MS-DOS/README.md

 >>2
 >>1

-**NOTE**: When writing code inside of the MS DOS Command line window use variable: %N;
+**NOTE**: When writing code inside of the MS DOS Command line window use variable format: %N;
-however, when writing code inside of files using variable: %%N.
+however, when writing code inside of files...instead, use variable format: %%N.

 -----